Category Archives: Travel

 After that it was back to the ship for a briefing on the next days activities, then dinner and bed.

-Our Peru, Ecuador, and the Galapagos Islands Adventure – The Galapagos Islands – Part II
+The Galapagos Islands – Part II

 Friday 6th Isabela and Fernandina Islands